Ameya79/Squeezy-Image-Compressor/README.md

 ## ⚠️ Limitations

 - Max image size: **40 MB** or **50 megapixels**
-- No smart AI compression – only basic resizing & quality reduction
-- Files are **auto-deleted in 5 seconds** after download
 - PDF merge is simple – no reordering or layout control
 - Only standard formats (JPEG, PNG) supported